andmarios/crypto/nacl/padsecret/README.md

-# cryptographer (golang package)
+# padsecret (golang package)

-Cryptographer provides a simple way to encrypt or decrypt a message using NaCl secret key cryptography.
+Padsecret provides a simple way to encrypt or decrypt a message using NaCl secret key cryptography.
 Optionally it can compress the data before encrypting them.

+The encryption key is padded with a user provided pad.
+Padsecret is very fast, thus it is useful when you want to exchange many messages.

 Beyond the default methods (`Encrypt(msg []byte)`, `Decrypt(msg []byte)`), it also provides an `io.Reader` and an `io.Writer` interface to decrypt or encrypt data.
 Since we don't have a stream cipher, these methods need to have available